antihax/eve-marketwatch/README.md

 Note: turning on structures will cause an initial performance hit as the service discovers which structures actually have a market.
 The consumer will spew errors and hit the error limit, but after an hour, this should settle and then operate smoothly.

 ## operation
+Subscription parameters can be sent in the websocket URL to determine which channel to subscribe to.
+The following will subscribe to both market and contract streams.

-Connect to the websocket on port 3005 `ws://address:3005/` and receive a stream of JSON data of market changes.
+Connect to the websocket on port 3005 `ws://address:3005/?market=1&contract=1` and receive a stream of JSON data of market and contract changes.
 On initial connect, you will receive a dump of the current market state.

 Recommendation is to read messages asap and put them into queues so as not to hit timeout states on the websocket.